ChilledEther/west-country-leders-new/pages/contact.md

 To get in contact, we recommend jumping on discord and messaging @mods.

-Alternatively, you can contact us at westcountryleders@gmail.com
+Alternatively, you can contact us at <a href="mailto:westcountryleders@gmail.com">